JyothiKoushikP/Fetch_SRE_TakeHome/README.md

 ● Error Handling
 All case scenarios have been analyzed and exceptions are handled to make sure that the code doesn't break on execution.
 (Ex: Invalid Input (No Name/URL), Invalid File Input, Invalid Requests etc.)

+● Testing
+It is important to test all scenarios before we deploy our code.
+The repository also consists of the test folder containing various test cases written and validated using pytest and uniittest.

 ### Assumptions Taken for the Assignment: